A compiled and categorised list of Cover4Cycles most frequently asked questions

 Please note, we do not cover travel to any country where the Foreign Office has advised against all travel or all but essential travel.
 For a complete list, please refer to the Foreign Office website: www.fco.gov.uk.

-If you or a family member are involved in an accident while using the bicycle, which – solely and independently of any other cause – results in bodily injury leading to death, loss of limb, loss of sight, or permanent total disablement, then you will be protected by personal accident cover.
+Personal Accident covers you or a family member in the event of being involved in an accident while using the bicycle, that occurs solely and independently of any other cause.
+The accident must result in bodily injury that leads to death, loss of limb, loss of sight, or permanent total disablement.

 The amounts payable depends on the level you select and are as follows: